Santa Barbara Museum of Natural History: Founding

+Modern Development

+From the 1960s through the 1990s, the museum had a large role in the field of environmental action.
+Museum scientists have continued to play leading roles in the development of nationally recognized research efforts and initiatives, including establishment of the Marine Mammal Stranding Network to report beached marine wildlife, now overseen by the National Marine Fisheries Service, and conservation of the California Condor.
+Museum staff also undertake contracted biological and anthropological surveys, among the most significant being the initial studies for the National Park Service that eventually led to the creation of Channel Islands National Park.

+The museum houses the largest collection of Chumash and pre-Chumash artifacts in the world.
+In 2022 the museum transferred the archeological remains of more than 1,000 Chumash and pre-Chumash individuals to the Santa Ynez Band of Chumash Indians, in accordance with a request made by the tribe under the Native American Graves Protection and Repatriation Act.
+Among these artifacts were human bones dated at over 13,000 years old, believed to be the oldest human remains ever recovered in North America and supporting the 'kelp highway hypothesis' asserting that early peopling of the Americas may have occurred via ocean voyage rather than land bridge.

 Exhibits

 The museum is renowned for fine dioramas of birds, mammals, and southern California habitats.
 These were illustrated in the 1930s and 1960s by famous artists of the California school of plein-aire painters.
 Among the most notable of these is the Bird Habitat Hall featuring mounted specimens by staff members Egmont Rett and Waldo Abbott and background paintings by Ray Strong.
-The museum is also known for its halls of marine life, geology, and Chumash Indian life, as well as an art gallery dedicated to antique natural history prints.
+The museum also has halls of marine life, geology, and Chumash Indian life, as well as an art gallery dedicated to antique natural history prints.
 It has collections of over 3 million specimens and an active research program with a focus on marine biology, terrestrial vertebrates, insects, anthropology, geological mapping, and natural history art.
 Greeting visitors near the front entrance is what has become an iconic display for the museum and Santa Barbara: a rearticulated skeleton of a 72 ft blue whale.

 Temporary exhibits cover the whole range of natural history topics such as dinosaurs, sharks, antique natural history art, "Butterflies Alive" and “Bringing the Condors Home” telling the story of the decline and beginning of recovery of the California condor.

-The museum’s Gladwin Planetarium was renovated in early 2005 and equipped with technology to display distant planets, stars, and galaxies.
+The museum's Gladwin Planetarium was renovated in early 2005 and equipped with technology to display distant planets, stars, and galaxies.
 The museum will launch a $30 million remodel in fall 2016, starting with the butterfly pavilion.
-During the renovation, the museum will stay open, and the square footage will remain unchanged.